-Recommended: Students taking this course should have comprehensive understanding of the covered concepts in Chemistry 11 and Biology 11.
+Recommended: Students taking this course should have a comprehensive understanding of the concepts covered in Chemistry 11 and Biology 11.

-The objectives of Anatomy and Physiology 12 are to provide students with an understanding of the structure and function of a the physical and chemical interactions that are inherent to cell survival, the expression of genes and traits as a result of information held within a cell. and the diverse structures and systems of the human body.
+The objectives of Anatomy and Physiology 12 are to provide students with an understanding of the structure and function of a cell, the physical and chemical interactions that are inherent to cell survival, the expression of genes and traits as a result of information held within a cell, and the diverse structures and systems of the human body.